-- The team officials are authorised to submit a request for a one-minute timeout to the third referee, or to the timekeeper if there is no third referee, using the document provided. - The timekeeper grants a timeout when the team that has requested it is in possession of the ball and the ball is out of play, using a different whistle or acoustic signal from the ones used by the referees. - During a timeout: - the players may remain on or off the pitch.
-In order to have a drink, the players must leave the pitch; - the substitutes must stay off the pitch; - the team officials are not allowed to give instructions on the pitch. - Substitutions may only be made after the acoustic signal or whistle has sounded to indicate the end of the timeout. - A team that does not request a timeout in the first period of the match is still only entitled to one timeout during the second period. - If there is neither a third referee nor a timekeeper, a team official may ask the referees for a timeout. - There are no timeouts allowed during extra time, if played.
+- The team officials are authorised to submit a request for a one-minute timeout to the third referee, or to the timekeeper if there is no third referee, using the document provided. - The timekeeper grants a timeout using a different whistle or acoustic signal from the one used by the referees when the ball is out of play and when the team that has requested it will take the restart or receive a dropped ball in accordance with the Futsal Laws of the Game. - During a timeout: - the players may remain on or off the pitch (in order to have a drink, the players must leave the pitch); - the substitutes must stay off the pitch; - the team officials are not allowed to give instructions on the pitch. - Substitutions may only be made after the acoustic signal or whistle has sounded to indicate the end of the timeout. - A team that does not request a timeout in the first period of the match is still only entitled to one timeout during the second period. - If there is neither a third referee nor a timekeeper, a team official may ask the referees for a timeout. - There are no timeouts allowed during extra time, if played.